Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/fey-soul.md

 This effect ends on a creature if you use this feature again or if you dismiss it as an action.
 A remove curse, greater restoration, or wish spell will also end this effect.

-Once you use this feature, you can't use it again until you finish a long rest unless you expend 9 Sorcery Points to restore your use of it (no action required).
+Once you use this feature, you can't use it again until you finish a long rest.

 [:classes/sorcerer/fey-soul:]